aws-amplify/docs/js/react.md

 ```

 #### Sign up/in with email/phone number

-If the user pool is set to allow email addresses/phone numbers as the username, you can then change the UI components accordingly by using `usernameAttributes`.
+If the user pool is set to allow email addresses/phone numbers as the username, you can then change the UI components accordingly by using `usernameAttributes` [(learn more about the setup)](https://aws-amplify.github.io/docs/js/authentication#automated-setup).

 When you are using `email` as the username:

 ```js
 import { withAuthenticator, Authenticator } from 'aws-amplify-react';